cauld/spotify-voice-assistant/README.md

 - "Put on some music from that British band with Chris Martin"
 - "Play my chill vibes playlist"
 - "Put on my running music"
+- "Queue up some Pink Floyd for later"
+- "Add Comfortably Numb to the queue"

 **Conversational Playback Control:**
 - "Make it louder" (instead of "Set volume to 70")